1. Pre-Design & Site Analysis

 This first step includes the gathering of all information required prior to commencing design.
 Scope of work would typically include:

-- Site analysis and gathering council-related information
+- Site analysis and gathering planning and council information

 - Measuring the existing building